Planning a trip and looking for things to do in Marianske Lazne? We’ve got you covered!

 The Karlovy Vary region is well known for its springs that spit water with a high amount of minerals to the surface.
 In Marienbad, 40 springs in the center of town, will strengthen your health with each drop.
 Each spring is sheltered by a beautiful pavilion or colonnade, inviting you to take a breath and enjoy the health boost from nature.
 Due to their chemical composition, it’s said that the waters have healing powers for all kinds of ailments.
 Every spring has its own special power and can boost the health of different parts of your body.

 The small town also appears much greener than others in the country, due to its high density of parks.
 And this is for a reason: Mariánské Lázně is a Spa and Cure town.
-People who would visit back in the 19th and 20th century, not solemnly came for the water – but more so to take a break from their everyday life and instead focus on relaxation and cure of diseases.
+People who would visit back in the 19th and 20th centuries, not solemnly came for the water – but more so to take a break from their everyday life and instead focus on relaxation and cure of diseases.
 Part of this program was and is promenading and walking a lot.

 So, while in Marienbad, we set out to find the 40 springs in the many parks of Mariánské Lázně.
 Whether you want to take a leisurely stroll through Central Park – with a Jewish Memorial and sculptures – or Skalníkovy Sady with its marvelous ponds and gardens: The spa town offers lots of green walking paths and sights to marvel at.

-If you are up for a little further exploring, you should head up to the Forest Spring Park.
+If you are up for a little further exploring, you should head up to Forest Spring Park.
 Not only do you get your fix of sulfuric deliciousness up here, you are also rewarded with a picturesque view as well as the Goethe and Muse sculpture.
 The best part?
 The pavilion turns into a café with music in summer, making it a perfect place to relax and unwind.

 We start our search for the health elixir right next to the singing fountain: Křížový Pramen.
-The first sip of the curing water tastes a little weird – but we quickly develop a gusto for the sulfuric, irony and acidic taste of the liquid.
+The first sip of the curing water tastes a little weird – but we quickly develop a gusto for the sulfuric and acidic taste of the liquid.
 Out front, we discover a monument that tells us about the different chemical compositions of the many springs in town.

 Climb Up the Hamelika and Unwind Where Goethe did